 Jim Stutt: BUILDER

 When you visit the huts along the SCT, it is Jim’s vision that you are greeted with.
 Jim designed the huts, improving and tweaking each one as they were built.
-He supervised the building of all the huts and has also spent numerous hours building and maintaining trails.
+He supervised the building of all the huts and has also spent countless hours building and maintaining trails.

 Monty Tyrwhitt-Drake: RESEARCHER